jeffhandley/jeffhandley.github.io/_posts/2022/2022-10-17-custom-search-engines.md

 ## Synchronizing Search Engines

+**UPDATE: MARCH 2025 -- THIS APPROACH NO LONGER WORKS.
+THERE ARE ADDITIONAL FIELDS ADDED TO THE SCHEMA, INCLUDING A HASH COLUMN.
+WHEN THE VALUES ARE NOT VALIDATED, THE ROW IS DELETED FROM THE TABLE WHEN EDGE LAUNCHES.
+I AM TRYING TO SOLIDIFY A PROCESS THAT STILL USES DB BROWSER FOR SQLITE TO EXPORT THE `keywords` TABLE FROM ONE MACHINE TO A SQL FILE, AND THEN IMPORT THAT ON ANOTHER MACHINE.
+I DON'T HAVE THE PROCESS FULLY FIGURED OUT YET THOUGH.**

 OK, I kind of lied.
 I don't really _synchronize_ my search engines.
 But I keep the above search engine definitions saved in a handy format for loading into an Edge profile.

 Edge stores these custom search engines (and a lot of other settings) in a SQLite database.
 When all `msedge` processes have been killed, you can load that database, browse its schema/data, and execute SQL statements against it.
 You can export data and import data too, but I've found that to be less dependable since the schema changes from time to time.
 I have the following SQL file saved in OneDrive so that I can get to it quickly after setting up a machine.